aphased/BingoPartyBot/README.md

 ## Roadmap

 The project is mostly feature-complete and (mostly) bug-free.
+The project is fairly feature-complete and (mostly) bug-free.
 I do want to add though, at minimum:

 - Addition & removal of IGNs to the allowlist via an in-game command